omargad-sys/instagram-following-check/README.md

 Free to use and modify.

-## Support
+## Troubleshooting

-If you encounter any issues, please check that:
+If you see "0 followers" or "0 following" after uploading files:

+1. **Open Browser Console** (Press F12 or Right-click → Inspect → Console tab)
+2. **Upload your files again**
+3. **Check the console output** - you'll see detailed information about your data structure
+4. **Look for messages like:**
+   - "Parsing Instagram data: ..."
+   - "Data is an array with X items" or "Data is an object with keys: ..."
+   - "Extracted X usernames"

+The tool now includes enhanced debugging to help identify why parsing might fail.
+If you still have issues, the console output will show exactly what format your Instagram export is using.

+### Other Common Issues:

-- You're using the correct JSON files from Instagram
+- Ensure you're using the correct JSON files from Instagram's data download
-- The files are from the `connections` folder in your data download
+- Files should be from the `connections` folder in your data download
-- Your browser is up to date
+- Make sure your browser is up to date
+- Try refreshing the page and uploading files again

 ---